 Destinations in Istria:

 - Brijuni (Brioni) Islands – an attractive group of islands near Istria Peninsula, with the main islands Veli Brijun that is Croatia National Park and open to visitors.
-These islands used to be one of the Tito’s favorite residence.
-Brijuni archipelago are attractive group of islands near Istria Peninsula, with the main islands Veli Brijun that is Croatia National Park and open to visitors.
-In more recent history almost every major statesman visited the islands as Brijuni were residence of late President Tito.
+These islands used to be one of Tito’s favourite residence.
+A Brijuni archipelago is an attractive group of islands near Istria Peninsula, with the main islands Veli Brijun that is Croatia National Park and open to visitors.
+In more recent history almost every major statesman visited the islands as Brijuni were the residence of late President Tito.

-- Groznjan is a 14th-century Venetian town, known nowadays as Town of Artists – an arts colony, where, since 1965, painters, sculptors and musicians comes to live and work.
-Groznjan is one in the row of pretty Istrian hill top medieval towns, architecturally similar to Motovun or Pazin.
+- Groznjan is a 14th-century Venetian town, known nowadays as Town of Artists – an arts colony, where, since 1965, painters, sculptors and musicians come to live and work.
+Groznjan is one in the row of pretty Istrian hilltop medieval towns, architecturally similar to Motovun or Pazin.
 This small town in the central part of Istria, 8 km southeast of Buje or 26 kilometres north…

-- Motovun – Small town in central/continental Istria located on the hill above pastoral valley with views all around Istrian hills.
-It become very trendy as it hosts every summer Motovun Film festival.
+- Motovun – Small town in central/continental Istria located on the hill above the pastoral valley with views all around Istrian hills.
+It becomes very trendy as it hosts every summer Motovun Film festival.
 Motovun is one of the best preserved Istrian hill medieval towns.
-It is located at the south side of Mirna River Valley about twenty kilometers from Buje (another Istrian town) and…
+It is located at the south side of Mirna River Valley about twenty kilometres from Buje (another Istrian town) and…

-Novigrad or Cittanova in Italian, is a small, picturesque town located at the north-west shore of Istrian Peninsula, just about 25 km away from Slovenian border and about 15 km from Porec, Umag or Buje – another places in Istria.
+- Novigrad or Cittanova in Italian, a small, picturesque town located at the north-west shore of Istrian Peninsula, just about 25 km away from Slovenian border and about 15 km from Porec, Umag or Buje – another place in Istria.
 Novigrad is positioned on a small limestone peninsula on which the old town centre is built, surrounded by well preserved mediaeval walls …

 - Pazin – a nice little town in continental Istria.
 The old part of the town, called Kastel, lies on a hill about 130 meters above the abyss called Jama or Fojba in Italian.
-In the abyss bellow the castle, Pazincica river flows.
+In the abyss below the castle, Pazincica river flows.
 Kastel – Medieval Castle is built on a cliff …

 - Porec – Important Istrian tourist resort, built in Austro-Hungarian style architecture, featuring Episcopal Complex of the Euphrasian Basilica in the Historic Centre of Porec.
-This ancient settlement of Istria is also popular day trip destination from Venice Italy…
+This ancient settlement of Istria is also a popular day trip destination from Venice Italy…

-Rovinj - walled town built on small peninsula – very popular tourist destination – regular daily trips to Venice.
+- Rovinj – a walled town built on a small peninsula – very popular tourist destination – regular daily trips to Venice.
 This fishing port was once the principal town of the Istrian peninsula; it is one of the most attractive towns in the region and its historic centre was modelled on Venice. ..